How to charge your Xiaomi Mija M365 scooter from car or power bank.

 Few bites of theory… task should (and IS!) very simple, we just need to bump voltage from 12V to 42V – right?
 Well, yes and not exactly.
 So this is true, we need to provide 42V for our BMS (battery management system) to charge battery, but since out car is “kind of” unlimited current source (from BMS point of view), we also have to limit the current.
 Otherwise the BMS will simply shut off with overcurrent charging protection.

-Luckily we don’t have to do much, it’s enough just to find proper DC-DC step-up board with current limiter.
-I’ve found those two, you can use probably many others.
+Luckily we don’t have to do much, it’s enough just to find proper DC-DC step-up board with current limiter (CV/CC).
+I’ve found two of those , but you can use probably many others.

 The red one is 400W and with some wider ranges, white one is 250W.
 Both will be ok, I’ve started with the red one.
 You should find it on Aliexpress for around 4-5$ each – I’ve provided direct links above, but I don’t know how long they stay valid.